CLakefish/cengine/README.md

 # cengine
-3D Engine in C w/OpenGL, GLFW, and GLAD dependencies
+## 3D Engine in MSVS C w/OpenGL

+# Please Note
+This is a short passion project, the code quality will vary throughout the codebase depending on how much work I am willing to (and have the time to) put into certain things.